nitram509/lib-bpmn-engine/docs/advanced-zeebe.md

 This means, in contract to a full flavoured Zeebe cluster, events are missing and will not be shown.
 That said, basic functionality in Simple Monitor is given.

+Once you application restarts, workflows are newly deployed and so they are shown multiple times in Zeebe Simple Monitor (ZSM).
+This is because of the design/architecture of lib-bpmn-engine.
+With a new start of your app, a new ID will be assigned and ZSM ha no chance to detect former workflows/processes are identical.

 ### Setup for tinkering/experimenting

 Here are some hints, how you can quickly spin up a setup for experimenting.